RMGProjects/WorkbookFunctions/Readme.md

 ###Purpose and Information<br/>
 When testing the structure of worksheets in a workbook, and their contents, it is useful if the sheets are named consistently, so that they can be easily identified by the user as needing attention.

 The WorkbookFunctions module provides the `rename_sheets()` function for this purpose.
-This function will rename up to 99 sheets acording to prefix + 2 digit serial.
-Practically speaking it is not recommended to work with files with more than 99 sheets, as the memory used can exceed that available and tasks become difficult to execute.
+This function will rename up to 180 sheets according to prefix + 3 digit serial.
+Practically speaking it is not recommended to work with files with more than 180 sheets, as the memory used can exceed that available and tasks become difficult to execute without error.

 ###Workflow and Syntax<br/>
 The syntax for the function is as follows: